koonerts/algo/docs/algo-templates.md

       RETURN result

     FUNCTION Backtrack(index, current)
-      // If we've processed all digits, add combination to result IF index equals length of digits THEN
+      // IF we've processed all digits, add combination to result IF index equals length of digits THEN
         Add current string to result
         RETURN

-      // Get all letters for current digit
+      // Get all letters FOR current digit
       Set currentDigit = digits[index]
       Set letters = digitToLetters[currentDigit]